 Lightly trim to shape in winter if desired.
 Most cultivars tend to be spreading.
 Severe

-pruning to shape is not recommended because the plant tends to grow back.
+pruning to shape is not recommended.

 Seed scarified and washed; woody cuttings taken in winter and treated with Indole-3-butyric